 Obtaining Copyright Protection

-In the UK you are under no obligation to register any copyright work which has been created - the right arises automatically on creation.
-However, as a matter of practicality, in order to record ownership and to establish and record the creation of a work, some formalities should be considered:
+There is no legal need to register any copyright work created - the right arises automatically on creation.
+However, to record ownership and to establish and record the creation of a work, consider implementing the following formalities as appropriate.

-It is vital that you keep a record as to when and where the copyright work was created and who created it.
-Such records are important, not only to establish creation and ownership, but also due to the fact that there are certain nationality requirements for UK copyright protection.
-These requirements can be met by formally depositing the work and accompanying documentary evidence of creation with your solicitor, bank etc.
+It is vital to record when and where the copyright work was created and who created it, not only to establish creation and ownership, but also to record detail relevant to whether the work qualifies for UK copyright purposes (e.g. the place of first publication or nationality of the author).
+The record can be established by formally depositing the work and accompanying documentary evidence of creation with your solicitor, bank etc.

 It is sensible to warn potential infringers of your copyright by placing a notice on copies of the work using the following formula - ©, year of publication and your or your company's name.